junxit/us-congress-bills-110/metadata.md

 - 2008-06-18 — Introduced in House
 - 2008-06-18 — Introduced in House
 - 2008-06-18 — Referred to the House Committee on Oversight and Government Reform.
+- 2008-06-20 — Ordered to be Reported by Voice Vote.
+- 2008-06-24 — Considered under suspension of the rules. (consideration: CR H5988-5991)
+- 2008-06-24 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1283.
+- 2008-06-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-06-24 — Mr. Clay moved to suspend the rules and agree to the resolution.
+- 2008-06-24 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H5988-5989)
+- 2008-06-24 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H5988-5989)